davidseddy1/ReputationIndex/docs/userguide/Set-Up.md

 ## Step 2: Creating The Database with DynamoDB

-This step will walk you through how to create a database capitable with the application.
+This step will walk you through how to create a database compatible with the application.
 There will be three tables involved: Referral, Employee, and Employer.
 In addition there will be a secondary global index for Employee and Employer called pk-index.

-In the doc directory in the respitory [otrl_referral](https://github.com/OtRL-Reputation-Index/otrl-referral) there are JSON objects and a readme that tells how use AWS CLI to create the tables.
-The JSON objects that Items in the name will populate the tables with data, in those files it is dummy data.
+In the doc directory in the repository [otrl_referral](https://github.com/OtRL-Reputation-Index/otrl-referral)  there are [JSON objects](https://github.com/OtRL-Reputation-Index/otrl-referral/tree/main/docs) and a [readme](https://github.com/OtRL-Reputation-Index/otrl-referral/blob/main/docs/README.md) that tells how to use AWS CLI to create the tables.
+The JSON objects that have Items in the name will populate the tables with data, in those files it is dummy data.

 ![Otrl-reputation-index github with docs highlighted](./img/DirectoryForDatabaseReadMe.png)